 There are various sound deadening materials.
 If for whatever reason you don’t want to go for Dynamat, here are a few different alternative sound dampening materials for you.

-- B-quite is a pretty big name in the sound deadening material industry.
+- B-quiet is a pretty big name in the sound deadening material industry.
 They make some of the best sound deadening materials.
 Take for example the “B-Quiet Ultimate” which is a viscoelastic deadener with a supercharged butyl based adhesive and an aluminum constraining layer which is proved to be extremely efficient at the conversion of vibration to thermal energy.
 B-Quiet Ultimate is 1.6mm thick, weighs 0.35 lb/sq. ft. comes in 1 foot wide rolls and is available in 2 sizes – 12 and 50 sq. ft. rolls

 - Fatmat is one of the most affordable sound deadening solutions for anyone who’s looking to cut down noise level without breaking the bank.
 It’s lighter than Dynamat and it’s a bit cheaper.
 Because this material has a low heat tolerance, we highly recommend not using it if you’re living in a very hot climate area like Florida.
 It’s wise to invest in something that will last you forever, than to invest in some crappy material that will start to melt and peel off the next summer.